-2. The learning environment created at Amble Links will be supportive and productive in promoting independence, interdependence and self-motivation.
+- 2. The learning environment created at Amble Links will be supportive and productive in promoting independence, interdependence and self-motivation.
 Teachers will build positive relationships with, and value each pupil.
 Through teacher modelling and classroom strategies based on cooperation and mutual support, an environment will be created where pupils feel comfortable to pursue inquiries and express themselves.
-Pupils will follow the schools guiding principles of Respect, Reasoning, Resourcefulness, Responsibility, Resilience and Reflectiveness which incorporates taking responsibility for their learning and being prepared to pursue and try out new ideas.

-3. Teacher questioning will be open-ended and designed to promote depth and breadth of knowledge and understanding.
+Pupils will follow the schools guiding principles of Respect, Reasoning, Resourcefulness, Responsibility, Resilience and Reflectiveness which incorporates taking responsibility for their learning and being prepared to pursue and try out new ideas. - 3.
+We strongly encourage our pupils to be independent at all opportunities in order for them to develop resilience.
+Where pupils are unsure of something they are consistently encouraged to follow the 5 B's approach(Brain, Board, Book, Buddy, Boss) as a strategy to solve problems for themselves. - 4.
+Teacher questioning will be open-ended and designed to promote depth and breadth of knowledge and understanding.
 Teachers will provide pupils with questions or challenges as the impetus for learning and encourage and support pupils to construct their own responses to such questions.
-Appendix 2 gives further guidance on this.

-4. Teaching will develop not only knowledge but ways of reasoning with evidence and the skills needed to successfully solve problems.
-Challenging tasks using the Bloom's Revised Taxonomy guidelines and principles will be considered when planning activities to allow for multiple entry points and to develop higher order thinking skills such as synthesis, interpretation, analysis, evaluation etc. (Appendix 3)

-5. A judgement about whether teaching is effective will be checked against Teacher Standards and the progress being made by pupils.

-6. At Amble Links it is expected that teachers have a deep knowledge of the curriculum they teach.
+Appendix 2 gives further guidance on this. - 5.
+Teaching will develop not only knowledge but ways of reasoning with evidence and the skills needed to successfully solve problems.
+Challenging tasks using the Bloom's Revised Taxonomy guidelines and principles will be considered when planning activities to allow for multiple entry points and to develop higher order thinking skills such as synthesis, interpretation, analysis, evaluation etc. (Appendix 3) - 6.
+A judgement about whether teaching is effective will be checked against Teacher Standards and the progress being made by pupils. - 7.
+At Amble Links it is expected that teachers have a deep knowledge of the curriculum they teach.
 As well as a strong understanding of the material being taught, teachers are also expected to understand the ways pupils' think about the content, evaluate the thinking behind pupils' own methods, and identify pupils' common misconceptions.
-Teachers will understand that pupils develop at different rates and also learn new ideas more or less quickly and that they should be provided with the time, conditions and encouragement they need to learn in stimulating ways, and be discouraged from superficial learning that gives the impression of keeping pace at the expense of long-term and sustained learning.
+Teachers will understand that pupils develop at different rates and also learn new ideas more or less quickly and that they should be provided with the time, conditions and encouragement they need to learn in stimulating ways, and be discouraged from superficial learning that gives the impression of keeping pace at the expense of long-term and sustained learning. - 8.

-7. The effectiveness of teachers' knowledge and understanding will be demonstrated in planning and on the stickers in pupils' books.
 Planning indicates the learning objective for each lesson.
 The learning objective makes it clear the knowledge and skill to be mastered within the lesson.
-Planning will show tasks that will support children in ensuring that they know, understand and have opportunities to apply their learning in order to have met the learning objective for each lesson at a basic, secure or deep level.

-Differentiated statements shown on stickers in pupils' books give prompts of how children will demonstrate varying levels of depth in their learning.
+This objective will usually be shown on a sticker at the top of each pupil's work.

 To develop mastery, pupils will be expected to acquire component skills, practice integrating them, and know when to apply what they have learned.
 Pupils will develop not only the component skills and knowledge necessary to perform complex tasks, they will also practice combining and integrating them to develop greater fluency and automaticity.
 Pupils will be challenged and supported to develop deep levels of thinking and application.
 Learning tasks will be designed to encourage and support pupils to move beyond their current understanding and think more deeply about ideas and practice.
 Activities will be consistent with pupils' maturity and are designed to engage both their interest and challenge them to succeed.
 It will be made clear to pupils what is expected of them, what they are trying to learn and why.
-Teachers will enhance motivation and purposeful learning by making clear to pupils the long-term outcomes expected from their learning.
+Teachers will enhance motivation and purposeful learning by making clear to pupils the long-term outcomes expected from their learning by explicitly naming the subject they are learning (eg. History) and discussing jobs/roles that could be linked to the subject.